wavespectra/wavespectra/docs/install.rst

    $ pip install wavespectra

-For the full install which includes `netcdf4`_ and some other base libraries run this command:
+For the full install which includes `netcdf4`_ and some other extra libraries run this command:

 .. code-block:: console